What is Solar Process Heat?

-A solar thermal collector converts the solar energy into heat that can be used in different forms.
-The collector absorbs the incident sun rays and transfers this heat to a fluid, typically water, increasing its temperature.
+A solar thermal collector converts solar energy into heat which can be used in different forms.
+The collector absorbs the incident sun rays and transfers the accruing heat to a fluid, typically water, increasing its temperature.

-Solar thermal collectors produce heat whereas photovoltaic modules produce electricity using the incoming solar energy.
+Solar thermal collectors produce heat, whereas photovoltaic modules produce electricity, using incoming solar energy.

 Solar collectors can be classified into concentrating and non-concentrating technologies.
 Our Fresnel collector is one example of concentrating technology that uses tracking mirrors to focus the sunlight onto a pipe to generate high temperatures up to 400 ºC.

-The flat plate collectors and the SunStorm air collector are examples of non-concentrating technologies suitable for applications that need temperatures below 100 ºC.
+The flat plate collectors and the SunStorm air collector are examples of non-concentrating technologies, suitable for applications that need temperatures below 100 ºC.
 The various collector concepts differ and all have their specific advantages.
-Thus, the selection always need to consider the constraints of a specific application.
+Thus, the selection always needs to consider the constraints of a specific application.

-The efficiencies of solar collectors vary a lot depending on several factors such as the type of collector used, the system temperature, ambient temperature and system design.
-Typically we give an annual average of the efficiency considering these inputs for each specific case.
+The efficiency of solar collectors vary a lot, depending on several factors such as the type of collector used, the system temperature, ambient temperature and system design.
+Typically, we give an annual average of the efficiency considering these inputs for each specific case.

 Contact us to receive a study for your case.

-- + Can be scalable for different sizes and demands;
++ Can be scaled for different sizes and demands;